4th Princess Louise Dragoon Guards: Uniform and Traditions

 Since the 1870s, the Princess Louise Dragoon Guards wore a full-dress uniform similar to that of the Carabiniers (6th Dragoon Guards).
 This consisted of a dark blue dragoon tunic with white collar and cuffs, facings and piping, and dark blue trousers with white double stripes.
 The regimental headdress consisted of a brass cavalry helmet with a white horsehair plume.
 Their undress dark blue peaked cap had a scarlet band and piping, which was a unique distinction granted to this regiment.

 Though transferred to the infantry in July 1944, 4th PLDG retained the black beret of the Canadian Armoured Corps and continued to refer to its sub-units as "squadrons" and "troops" instead of "companies" and "platoons", the traditional infantry designation.
-Its motto was pro aris et focis (for our altars and for our homes).
+Its motto was pro aris et focis (for hearth and home).

 Battle honours

 In the list below, battle honours in small capitals were awarded for participation in large operations and campaigns, while those in lowercase indicate honours granted for more specific battles.
 The battle honours in bold type are emblazoned on the regimental standard.